Skip to content

 stringData:

-img-namespace: library # CHANGEME
+img-namespace: library # CHANGEME: Your registry namespace

-img-server: core.harbor.example.com # CHANGEME
+img-server: core.harbor.example.com # CHANGEME: Your registry server

 type: Opaque